 In addition to ignoring the discharge, the traditional groundwater resource evaluation suffers from a decided quandary: The evaluation hinges upon the definition of a control volume, but the latter can seldom be readily ascertained.
 What should be the control volume for analysis?
-In other words: What is the volume upon which recharge and discharge are evaluated?
+In other words: What is the volume upon which recharge is evaluated?

 The usual practice is to take the area of the surface water basin as delimiting the control volume, for lack of anything better or more obvious.
 This choice, however, is flawed, because the limits of surface water and groundwater are generally (i.e., in most practical cases) not the same.
 Surface water is limited by watershed area and delimited by its boundary, which can be precisely determined.
 In sharp contrast, there is no such strict limit in groundwater flow.

-Groundwater flows follow the prevailing hydraulic gradients, which may ignore surface boundaries and therefore, defy precise characterization.
+Groundwater flows follow the physical hydraulic gradients, which may ignore surface boundaries and therefore, defy precise characterization.
 In fact, pumping may actually change the natural pattern of groundwater flow, even reversing the flow direction to conform with the new gradients imposed by the pumping.
-Thus, matching the groundwater flow boundary with the surface water boundary may be convenient, but it is not necessarily the correct approach in every case.
+Thus, matching the groundwater flow boundary with the surface water boundary is not necessarily the correct approach.

 This fact was shown by Prudic and Herman (1996) in their simulated groundwater development of Paradise Valley, in Humboldt County, Nevada.
 They focused on the evolving nature of capture with long-term groundwater development, and found that pumping 48% of the recharge for 300 years produced: (1) first, losses in aquifer storage; (2) then, reduction in evapotranspiration; (3) subsequently, decreased flow discharge; and (4) eventually, downstream flow reversal, i.e., increases in recharge coming from the neighboring downstream basin.
 Table 1 shows a summary of the Prudic and Herman (1996) findings.

 Alley et al. (1999) have recommended that the assessment of sustainable yield be based, not on hydrogeologic principles, but rather on an interdisciplinary approach.
 Such an approach would determine the amount of groundwater that could be pumped without causing unacceptable environmental, social, or economic consequences.
 The definition of "unacceptable consequences" is largely subjective, involving a broad range of criteria, to include the entire hydrologic system and related natural ecosystem.
-Accordingly, the case is made for broadening groundwater resource evaluation to include the hitherto largely neglected interdisciplinary approach.
-Springs, wetlands, riparian ecosystems, upland spring-fed vegetation, baseflow, and downstream water rights would play a greater role in the renewed, sustainable approach to the evaluation.
+Accordingly, the case is made for broadening groundwater resource evaluation with a fresh new interdisciplinary approach.
+Springs, wetlands, riparian ecosystems, upland spring-fed vegetation, baseflow, and downstream water rights would play a greater role in the sustainable approach to groundwater resource evaluation.